 The last behavioral style are people who are typical ‘rule book ‘ followers.
 Such people would view their environment as un favorable (like the D), but unlike the D would not believe that they can change things.
 Hence they, like the S are fond of maintaining status-quo.
 Such people would try to argue against change by showing many clauses and rules.
 They are data oriented and would love to swim in a sea of facts and figures.
 They may be of little smile on the face ( leading us to confuse them as D sometimes), and would always ask questions like “WHY”.

 As you meet such customers, do your homework well.
 Keep your data, facts and figures ready.
 Keep a pool of scientific studies with you, and quote them in discussion.
 However, like your approach towards the (S), do not force them to take quick decisions.
 For they are reflective like the (S), and need sufficient time in taking decision.
 Remember, they are status quo lovers.
 However, the beauty of such people is that, if you have won them, you have won them by heart.

 As a last word, such styles are not permanent and people generally are adaptive to their environment.
 You may have known a person to be very dominating, but may show an entirely different style one fine morning.
 You may need to recognize that, and play your cards accordingly.
 And above all, learning the DISC and adapting to different behavioral styles may not be a very effective option when dealing with mother-in-laws.
 So use your Emotional Intelligence.

-originally written and published in WeekEnd Readings with special focus on medical instrument industry.
-Fedback email@example.com or log in to quickguide.org to drop a note.
+originally written and published in the WeekEnd Readings with special focus on medical instrument industry.
+Feedback firstname.lastname@example.org or log on to quickguide.org to drop a note.